C Program To Print Prime Numbers From 1 to n

 4. How can learning to print prime numbers help in learning programming?

 Printing prime numbers teaches you key concepts like loops, conditional statements, and number theory.
 All of these are used in bigger programs, too.
+The programming tasks outlined here help support logical thinking, continuity with loops and conditionals, and basic number theory, which will help with more advanced programming exercises in the future.

 5. Can the prime number printing program be optimised further?